 Formative assessment and mock examinations and feedback are given throughout the academic year to help you prepare for your assessments.

-The School recognises the importance of prompt and helpful feedback to its students.
+We recognise the importance of prompt and helpful feedback to you.
 Academic staff highlight the learning outcomes at the start of each module, ensure that core skills are developed and refined as part of the course and provide students with effective feedback on individual and group assignments.

 Percentage of the course assessed by coursework

 The balance of assessment by examination, practical examination and assessment by coursework will to some extent depend on the optional modules you choose.
 The approximate percentage of the course assessment, based on 2019/20 entry is as follows:

 You will be expected to prepare in advance for both lectures and tutorials by undertaking directed reading of textbooks, legal cases, academic articles and other materials.

 Lectures and seminars normally last for two hours and tutorials last for one hour.
 During the programme you will have on average 10 contact hours per week with a minimum of 60 hours of directed reading.